-This part of the PCUTL module is facilitated by Professor Ken Peattie and Dr Rodrigo Lozano who, as leading experts in the field, are based in Cardiff University’s Centre for Business Relationships, Accountability, Sustainability and Society (BRASS).
+This part of the PCUTL module has been facilitated by Professor Ken Peattie and Dr Rodrigo Lozano.

 Auditing Sustainability in the Curriculum - the STAUNCH Tool

-All Cardiff University undergraduate modules have been audited using the STAUNCH system.
-The results will help individual schools, and the University as a whole, to plan the further integration of sustainability principles within Cardiff’s teaching.
+All Cardiff University undergraduate modules were audited using the STAUNCH system.
+The results have helped individual schools, and the University as a whole, to plan the further integration of sustainability principles within Cardiff’s teaching.

-The STAUNCH system is now being made available commercially to other institutions, and it has been adopted by the Welsh Assembly Government as the standard technique for conducting audits of sustainability across the curricula of all Welsh Higher Education Institutions as part of the Welsh Strategy for Education for Sustainable Development and Global Citizenship (ESDGC).
+The STAUNCH system has been made available commercially to other institutions, and it was adopted by the Welsh Assembly Government as the standard technique for conducting audits of sustainability across the curricula of all Welsh Higher Education Institutions as part of the Welsh Strategy for Education for Sustainable Development and Global Citizenship (ESDGC).

-The STAUNCH system was recently shortlisted in the prestigious Times Higher Education Awards for "outstanding contribution to sustainable development".
-More about STAUNCH.
+The STAUNCH system was shortlisted in the prestigious Times Higher Education Awards in October 2008 for "outstanding contribution to sustainable development".